Neville John William Day 7 March 1922 - 26 November 1990

 The four wheel drive JCB with Dad and along with his driver at the wheel manage to discover the same bit of jelly like sand.
 Thereby promptly digging in about ten metres short of the fast disappearing and sad little grey Fergie.

 Not to be disheartened Dad trudges back to the beach and asks, politely, because it was Dad, for a telephone from a possibly now much exasperated local beach front, second home owner.

 After two tides had passed over the Mercedes, the JCB and the sad little grey Fergie, Dad and his two drivers once more trudge the mile across the sands to the Mercedes.
-With a shovel and dragging the hawser behind them.
+With a shovel and dragging the hawsers behind them.
 No mean feat.
-Dad's plan being to attach the hawser to one of the Mercedes' towing rings.
+Dad's plan being to attach the hawsers to one of the Mercedes' towing rings.

 It is perhaps a shame that Mercedes' vehicle designers had not consulted Dad prior to releasing their version of a Chelsea Tractor.
 Otherwise they might have thought to mount a tow hitch nearer its roof.
 As fast as Dad frantically dug away at the sand then more of the seawater and soft sand cocktail flooded into the gap*.

 * I have a photo of Dad, alone with his shovel, back to a fast rising incoming tide, forlornly trying to dig down the side of the G Wagon, in the hope of finding a strong point to attach a cable.
 Actually risking his life!
 For probably no appreciation or comprehension , by idiots!
 When I find it again I will add it to this account.

 National newspaper Sunday Mirror report of December 27 1981